phil-holland/csgo-impact-rating/README.md

 ## How it Works

 Impact Rating uses a machine learning model trained on a large amount of historical data to **predict the probable winner** of a given CS:GO round, based on the current state of the round.
-A **player's rating** is then calculated as the amount by which their actions shift the likelihood of their team winning the round.
+A **player's Impact Rating** is then calculated as the amount by which their actions shift the likelihood of their team winning the round.
 Therefore, **players are rewarded purely for making plays that improve their team's chance of winning the current round**.
-Conversely, negative rating is given when a player's actions reduce their team's chance of winning the round.
+Conversely, negative Impact Rating is given when a player's actions reduce their team's chance of winning the round.

 > Two simplified examples of in-game scenarios are shown in the diagram below.
 Both describe a single CT player getting a triple kill, but they only receive impact rating in one scenario.
 In the first, the CTs are left in a 5v2 situation in which they are highly favoured to subsequently win the round.
 In the second, the remaining CTs are forfeiting the round, not attempting a late retake.
 A triple kill at this point **does not alter the CT team's chance of winning the round**.
 >